The Voisey's Bay Project and the Environment

 Petroleum spills are among the most serious concerns linked to the mining industry because large quantities of fuels, oils, greases, and other hydrocarbons are required to power and maintain the machinery involved.
 In 2006, for example, the Voisey's Bay project used approximately 30 million litres of diesel fuel and 35,000 litres of gasoline.
 The company reported two hydrocarbon spills that year – 350 litres of diesel fuel wasted onto the mine site after a large rock damaged a fuel tank, and 200 litres of hydraulic oil spilled onto a road due to equipment failure.
 According to Vale Inco's 2006 Environmental Performance Report, the wasted hydrocarbons did not contaminate any waterways and both spills were contained.

 Another major concern is that toxic materials known as tailings may enter the environment and become pollutants.
 Tailings are the waste materials that remain after precious minerals have been removed from ore.
 They include ground-up rock, water, metals, hydrocarbons, and other chemicals used in the extraction process.
-Tailings are produced in large quantities at the Voisey's Bay concentrator, and will also be produced at the Long Harbour processing plant once it opens in 2013.
+Tailings are produced in large quantities at the Voisey's Bay concentrator, and are also produced at the Long Harbour processing plant which opened in 2014.

 Since the mineral resource at Voisey's Bay contains highly reactive sulphide minerals, the tailings may release acid into the environment if treated improperly.
 It is therefore critical that Vale Inco properly disposes of this toxic byproduct.
 One method, which Vale Inco has adopted at Voisey's Bay, is to dump tailings underwater in a nearby pond or lake.
 Dams and waterproof liners prevent the tailings from entering other waterways and from seeping into the ground below the pond.
 Risks do exist, however.
 Tailing ponds may attract caribou, ducks, and other wildlife, which brings them into contact with toxic material and may lead to sickness or death.
 Breaches can occur in the pond liner and allow tailings to contaminate surrounding areas.